Chemical Engineer

 Future career

-Having gained experience on a wide variety of projects in the process of gaining chartership, there are various possible career routes available if you wish to remain in chemical engineering.
+Having gained experience on a wide variety of projects in the process of gaining chartership, there are various possible career routes available within the chemical engineering sector.
 These include moving into commercial areas such as marketing, supply chain management and technical sales, or into specialist roles such as safety and risk management or environmental management.

-Having completed the IChemE schemes you will have excellent experience and a huge range of skills under your belt, so promotion to senior management is often possible much quicker than in some other sectors.
-And if you do reach a senior position, there will be opportunities to shape the leadership and direction of the business - including opportunities to sit on the board of directors.
+Having completed the IChemE schemes, you will have excellent experience of what a chemical engineer does day to day and a huge range of skills under your belt, so promotion to senior management is often possible much more quickly than in some other sectors.
+And if you do reach a senior position, there will be opportunities to shape the leadership and direction of the business – including opportunities to sit on the board of directors.

 Alongside exciting career progression, chemical engineering jobs often boast good pay rates too.
 Here are the salaries that you could earn when working as a chemical engineer:

-- In an entry-level position, graduates earn £28,600 per year on average as chemical engineers.
+• In an entry-level position, graduates earn £35,000 per year on average as chemical engineers

-- For chemical engineers under 25 in the mid stages of their careers the average is £30,000 and rises to £54,000 depending on experience.
+• For chemical engineers in the mid stages of their careers the average is £42,500

-- Senior jobs for those who become chartered chemical engineers rise to £65,000 on average.
+• Senior jobs for those who become chartered chemical engineers have salaries rising to £60,000 or more

 Qualifications and training

-To work as a chemical engineer you need a combination of skills and experience.
-Here is the education that you need to kick start your career as a chemical engineer:
+To be a chemical engineer, you’ll need a combination of skills and experience.
+Here is the education that you need to kick start your career:

 Education

-To become a chemical engineer you’ll need a degree in chemical engineering, biomedical engineering or process engineering.
-There is also the possibility to do a postgraduate conversion course if you already have a degree in a similar area like engineering, polymer science or chemistry.
+To become a chemical engineer you’ll need a degree in Chemical Engineering, Biomedical Engineering or Process Engineering.
+There is also the possibility of doing a postgraduate conversion course if you already have a degree in a similar area like Engineering, Polymer Science or Chemistry.
 Additionally, some universities offer a foundation year for those without qualifications in maths and science, which enables them to move onto a specialised degree course afterwards.

-However, if the degree route isn’t for you, some employers may accept an HND or foundation degree in the physical or applied sciences, although it’s worth bearing in mind this may mean you work at a lower level when you start out.
-And you will certainly need to complete further qualifications if you wish to become chartered further down the line.
-If you want to get into engineering but don’t like the idea of a degree - take a look at how to get into engineering without a BEng.
+However, if the degree route isn’t for you, some employers may accept an HND or foundation degree in the physical or applied sciences, although it’s worth bearing in mind that this may mean you work at a lower level when you start out.
+And you will certainly need to complete further qualifications if you wish to become chartered at a later stage.
+If you want to get into engineering but don’t like the idea of a degree, take a look at how to get into engineering without a BEng.

 Another option is an apprenticeship.
 Many companies offer apprenticeships where you learn about the role by working in it with industry experts.
-Some apprenticeships include a university element where you work towards a degree while working for the firm.
-You’re often offered a moderate salary and a job at the end of an apprenticeship whilst gaining the practical experience that you need to do the job.
-You can explore the apprenticeships available with this government apprenticeship search tool.
+Some apprenticeships include a university element, where you work towards a degree while working for the firm.
+You’re often offered a moderate salary while gaining the practical experience you need, as well as a job at the end of the apprenticeship.

 Work experience

-Having relevant work experience gives you a headstart in the job market and some employers may favour recruiting candidates from their own work placement schemes.
+Having relevant work experience gives you a headstart in the job market, and some employers may favour recruiting candidates from their own work placement schemes.
 Some chemical engineering degree courses include time in industry, which could be a few months or even a year during the third year of your course where you work for an engineering firm.
-But having some work experience in addition to this is a good idea and that’s where internships can be really useful.
-Many top firms offer internships during the summer aimed at university students.
-Take a look at our currently available internships in engineering.
+But having some work experience in addition to this is a good idea, and that’s where internships can be really useful.
+Many top firms offer internships during the summer, aimed at university students.
+Take a look at the currently available internships in engineering

 Chemical engineer skills

-Combining your education with the right skills helps you impress hiring managers and demonstrate why you would be great for any chemical engineering job.
+Combining your education with the right skills will help you impress hiring managers and demonstrate why you would be great for any chemical engineering job.
 Here are the skills that you need to work as a chemical engineer:

 Hard skills

-- Engineering principles and mathematics.
-The foundation of your role as a chemical engineer will be an understanding of engineering science and technology and also strong maths skills.
+• Engineering principles and mathematics.
+The foundation of your role as a chemical engineer will be an understanding of engineering science and technology and strong maths skills.
 It’s these core skills that will be developed during your degree course or apprenticeship prior to employment.

 Soft skills

-- Analytical ability and problem-solving.
+• Analytical ability and problem-solving.
 To be a great chemical engineer, you need good problem-solving skills.
 This is so you can think of innovative ways of dealing with the issues that you come across in the development process.
-Take this Bright Network Academy creative problem-solving module to improve your skills.

-- Communication.
-You need to be a great communicator when collaborating with your client and updating them on the product development process.
-Improve your communication skills with this Bright Network Academy module on adapting your communication style.
+• Communication.
+You need to be a great communicator when collaborating with your client and updating them on the product development process

 Pros and cons of being a chemical engineer